 We have historically made targeted acquisitions of businesses or product lines with technology important to our business strategy and expect to continue to do so in the future.
 Most recently, we acquired the Family Safety Mobile Business from Avast plc and certain of its affiliates.
 As part of any acquisition, we are required to assimilate the operations, products, and, where applicable, personnel of the acquired businesses and train, retain, and motivate key personnel needed for the successful integration of the acquired business.
 We may not be able to maintain uniform standards, controls, procedures, and policies if we fail in these efforts.
-Additionally, as we integrate any newly acquired business into our existing operations, process changes may result in unanticipated or unintended delays in sales of acquired products or services, which could adversely affect our relationships with customers of the acquired business and result in lower revenues from the acquired business than anticipated.
-Acquisitions may cause disruptions in our operations and divert management's attention from our Company's day-to-day operations, which could impair our relationships with our existing employees, customers, and strategic partners.
+Additionally, as we integrate any newly acquired business into our existing operations, process changes may result in unanticipated or unintended delays in sales of acquired products or services, which could adversely affect our relationships with customers of the acquired business and divert management's attention from our Company's day-to-day operations, which could impair our relationships with our existing employees, customers, and strategic partners.
 Acquisitions may also subject us to liabilities and risks that are not known or identifiable at the time of the acquisition.